ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

 The UrBackup server comes with a default configuration that schedules it to execute automatically both file and image backups on the clients connected to it.
 Also, you also have already disabled the image backup capability in the [previous chapter **G040**](G040%20-%20Backups%2004%20~%20UrBackup%2001%20-%20Server%20setup.md#disabling-the-image-backups).
 Here you can focus on the file backups:

-1. Browse to the `Status` page of your UrBackup server, then click on the downward arrow button in the `k3sagent01` row.
+1. Browse to the `Status` page of your UrBackup server, then click on the downward arrow button in the `k3sagent01` row:

     ![UrBackup server Status client k3sagent01 options](images/g041/urbackup_server_status_k3sagent01_options.webp "UrBackup server Status client k3sagent01 options")